 - Conduct specialized reviews of governance issues, and provide a report to the Board annually or as directed by the Board of Governors.

-- In consultation with the provincial Board Resourcing & Development Office, identify competencies (skills and experience) and personal attributes required to fulfill the roles and responsibilities of the Board of Governors in accordance with the principles and strategic plan of the University.
+- In consultation with the provincial Crown Agencies and Board Resourcing Office (CABRO), identify competencies (skills and experience) and personal attributes required to fulfill the roles and responsibilities of the Board of Governors in accordance with the principles and strategic plan of the University.

 - Maintain (through the Board Secretariat) an analytical framework assessing competencies, expertise, skills, background and personal qualities of current Governors, and identify areas where additional strengths are required (this framework is shared with all bodies that appoint, elect, or nominate Board of Governors members).